Trade Gold Trading

 To learn how to generate the above reports using MT4 platform: Generate Reports in MetaTrader 4 Guide

-The examples displayed below shows the difference between risking a small percent of your capital compared to risking a higher percent.
-Good investment principles requires you as an investor not to risk more than 2% of your total account equity.
+The examples displayed below shows the contrast between risking a small percent of your capital compared to risking a higher %.
+Good investment principles requires you as a not to risk more than 2 percent of your total trading account equity.

 Percent Risk Technique